top of page

 Pricing

 Pricing varies depending on the condition and its complexity in accordance with Singapore MOH Table of Surgical Procedure (TOSP) fees.
-Consultation and follow-up, as well as medications and further tests (such as X-ray and/or CT, MRI), if necessary, are charged separately.
+Consultation and follow-up, as well as medications and further tests (such as nerve conduction studies, X-ray and/or CT, MRI), if necessary, are charged separately.
 A clear cost estimate is provided before any treatment is initiated.
 Medisave and insurance are almost always claimable for hand surgery management.

 Frequently Asked Questions